 sugar.
 This is what we call honeydew.
 Now these insects can exist in huge

 numbers so the honeydew can be splattered over the leaves and pine needles of

 plants (it is also this which car drivers find gumming up their windows in

 summer) the bees collect this lovely sugary liquid in the way described above

-(ants also collect it, and even "milk" aphids for it) and it is treated just
+(ants also collect it, and even "milk" aphids for it, and so can be considered the very first farmers in the world, see this page for a photograph of this in action) and it is treated just

 like nectar.
 In the bible the manna from heaven that rained down on the Jews as